Solomonkassa/alx-higher_level_programming/0x06-python-classes/README.md

 ## Credits

-This code was written by [solomon kassa](https://github.com/Solomonkassa/)for the ALX Higher Level Programming curriculum.
+This code was written by [solomon kassa](https://github.com/Solomonkassa/) for the ALX Higher Level Programming curriculum.